sal-mah/University-Campus-Network-Simulation/README.md

 This project was completed as part of our CCNA coursework and demonstrates the implementation of various networking concepts in a simulated enterprise network environment using Cisco Packet Tracer.

-## Features
+## Networking Concepts Implemented

+This project incorporates a wide range of CCNA networking concepts, including:

+* IPv4 Addressing and Subnetting
 * VLAN Configuration
+* Trunking (802.1Q)
 * Inter-VLAN Routing
+* Static Routing
-* OSPF Routing Protocol
+* OSPF Dynamic Routing
 * DHCP Configuration
 * NAT
+* Spanning Tree Protocol (STP)
 * EtherChannel
-* Spanning Tree Protocol (STP)
+* SSH Remote Management
+* Port Security
-* IP Addressing and Subnetting
+* Switch and Router Configuration
 * Network Segmentation
-* Connectivity Verification and Troubleshooting
+* Connectivity Verification
+* Network Troubleshooting

+These technologies were integrated within a single network topology to simulate a realistic enterprise networking environment.

 ## Network Topology